AdvancedBrawlStats/BattleLogAnalyzer/README.md

 - Paste it in the `token.env.example` file for your environment and rename it to `token.env`.
 Also read the FAQ before using it.
 - Install the requirements using the `requirements.txt` file.
 - The `store.py` script saves the battle logs to a python shelve and the `read.py` file analyzes the logs and gives a report.
 The `continuous_store.py` and the `continuous_read.py` files are self explanatory!
+- For Windows, you can simply double click the scripts to run on a seperate window; and for Unix based systems, the `start_script.sh` starts the reading in the background and then the `kill_script.sh` kills the currently running process.

+> It is recommended to kill the process before shutting the system down to prevent any garbage data to be written to the log.
+Preferrably do some manual work to check the last update time and your preferred interval.
+If you corrupt the data you are responsible, the scritpt isn't.

 ## FAQs